UmSenhorQualquer/googlespreadsheet2django/README.md

 ![Table header](docs/imgs/table_header.png?raw=true "Screen")

-The fields \<Table singular label\> and \<Table plural label\> are the names of the tables that will be used in the Django admin interface.
+The fields \<Table singular label\> and \<Table plural label\> are the names of the tables that will be used in the django admin interface.

 The field \<Data access\> allow us to configure which type of access we will have to this table.
 Check the available options in the image bellow.